mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 - We create a **Census 2020 block-level dataset** to obtain **Population**, **Dwellings**, and **Occupied_Dwellings** at the **Manzana (Block)** level.
 - This dataset is used in **NSE Step 5.9** to update **Population** and **Dwellings** at the **Neighborhood (Colonia)** level using weighted aggregation.
 - It can also be aggregated to obtain totals at the **AGEB**, **City**, **Municipality**, and **State** levels.
-- Later we compute:

-Unoccupied_Dwellings = Dwellings – Occupied_Dwellings
+- Later we can compute: Unoccupied_Dwellings = Dwellings – Occupied_Dwellings

 ### Terminology